Updated January 2024

 A legal assistant career requires meeting strict deadlines and juggling multiple tasks.
 If you're well organized and pay attention to details, that's not a problem.
 But if you tend to be forgetful and have difficulty staying on task, you may find the job stressful.

 If you become a legal assistant, you can expect your skills to be in high demand.

-The Government of Canada Job Bank gives legal assistant four our of a possible five stars for outlook in the Winnipeg region.
-That means we're expecting strong demand for legal assistants over the next few years.
+The Government of Canada Job Bank gives legal assistant three or four out of a possible five stars for outlook in every province across the country.
+That means we're expecting steady-to-strong demand for legal assistants over the next few years.